anthonyshort/deku/docs/components/context.md

 Every component in the tree is passed in the context object.
 This is ideal for theming, storing actions, storing global data, or storing routers.

-Unlike React you can't change the context in components.
-This is ok because components have no state, so we have a much simpler implementation.
+Unlike React you can't modify the context within the tree.
+Components have no state, so we have a much simpler implementation.
 This means we don't need to check if the context has changed to know if a component should re-render.